What is a home forge and how do you set one up? Continue reading below to build your own!

 Setting Up A Home Forge

-Forging is one of man’s greatest accomplishments.
+Forging metal is one of man’s greatest accomplishments.
 The entire ages of man are documented by the very metals they used to make tools and fight wars.
 These metals have been used both to make enormous skyscrapers and tiny motherboards.

 At the time of the first contact, the native Americans taught Europeans lots of things and vice versa.
-However, nothing moved the tribes the way that did.
+However, nothing moved the tribes the way that metal did.
 Imagine being a person who literally survives, by and large, using bone and stone blades and points.
 Suddenly the “pale faces” show up and they bring these weapons and tools that seemingly never dull!

 To the average person, this seems like something that only a specially trained and outfitted blacksmith could do.
 In reality, you can build a homemade forge out of many things.
 Let’s look at a couple of easy DIY setups for a home forge.